The

 But since we're here: if your feminism only protects the bodies you personally identify with, that’s not advocacy; that’s tribalism.

-🛑✋ Um, ex-CUSE you?
-You think body shaming is exclusive to women?
+🛑 Um, ex-CUSE you? ✋ You think body shaming is exclusive to women?
 EHHH!
 Wrong.

 Body policing is not gender-exclusive.
 People aren’t just critiquing the women: Jonathan Bailey’s body is lumped into this discourse, too, as if Jon Chu’s set is some kind of covert fitness-factory that seems to churn out problematic physiques.

-The difference is that men are often rewarded for abs while women are punished for ribs.
+The difference, however, is that men are often rewarded for abs while women are punished for ribs.
 According to one report, male actors often endure “drastic, unhealthy diets and excessive workout regimens” to meet role demands, but such extreme body modification is not always flagged with concern or public outcry, even when it can harm them.

-Not because men aren't harmed—we absolutely are—but because the interpretation of the same behavior reveals the hierarchy.
-Men's bodies = achievement.
-Women's bodies = accountability—and a commodity to control.
 Same machine, different output.
-And what do we call the system that polices women and rewards men for the same behaviors?
+And what do we call the societal system that polices women and rewards men for the same behaviors?

 “This is about women, not men.
 Stay out of it, you misogynistic pig!"
 (The irony writes itself.)